Sergei Ivanov

-Sergei Borisovich Ivanov (Сергей Борисович Иванов, /ru/; born 31 January 1953) is a Russian senior official and politician who has been serving as the Special Presidential Envoy on the Issues of Environmental Activities, Ecology and Transport since 12 August 2016.
-He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
+Sergei Borisovich Ivanov (Сергей Борисович Иванов, /ru/; 31 January 1953 – 26 June 2026) was a Russian politician and senior official who served as Secretary of the Security Council from November 1999 to March 2001, as Minister of Defense from March 2001 to February 2007, as Deputy Prime Minister from November 2005 to February 2007, and as First Deputy Prime Minister from February 2007 to May 2008.

-Ivanov had held the posts of Minister of Defense of Russia from March 2001 to February 2007, of Deputy Prime Minister from November 2005 to February 2007, and of First Deputy Prime Minister from February 2007 to May 2008.
 After the election of Dmitry Medvedev as President of Russia, Ivanov was reappointed a Deputy Prime Minister (in office: 2008–2011) in Vladimir Putin's second cabinet.
 From December 2011 to August 2016, Ivanov worked as the Chief of Staff of the Presidential Executive Office.
-Having served in the Soviet KGB and in its successor, the Federal Security Service, he holds the rank of colonel general.
+Later he served as special presidential envoy on the issues of environmental activities, ecology and transport from August 2016 to February 2026.
+Having served in the Soviet KGB and in its successor, the Federal Security Service, he held the rank of colonel general.
+He also held the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.